 (1) If the inadvertent order is pending, TDSPs will respond with the following statement:

-Since the inadvertent transaction is still pending, an attempt should be made by the gaining CR to cancel the transaction, provided that the gaining CR agrees to do so.
+Since the inadvertent transaction is still pending, an attempt should be made by the Gaining CR to cancel the transaction, provided that the Gaining CR agrees to do so.
 If so, please submit an 814_08, Cancel Request, transaction prior to the date the inadvertent transaction is scheduled to complete.
 Otherwise, the inadvertent gain will follow the standard inadvertent process.

 7.3.4.4 Transmission and/or Distribution Service Provider Billing

-(1) Once a backdated move in has been accepted by the TDSP, the TDSP shall invoice all transmission, distribution and discretionary charges associated with returning the Customer to the losing CR, or CR of choice in the case of a move in, to the gaining CR.
+(1) Once a backdated move in has been accepted by the TDSP, the TDSP shall invoice all transmission, distribution and discretionary charges associated with returning the Customer to the Losing CR, or CR of choice in the case of a move in, to the Gaining CR.
 The TDSP shall be responsible for invoicing all non-bypassable TDSP charges to the CRs in accordance with the periods that they each served the Customer.

 (2) Any disputes regarding TDSP charges shall be filed in accordance with Section 7.8, Formal Invoice Dispute Process for Competitive Retailers and Transmission and/or Distribution Service Providers.